 Available Credits: Students may arrange to receive academic credit through their university.
 Students who have received credit in the past have arranged an independent study with their program.
 The field school director is available to discuss requirements with students’ advisors.

 Room and Board: Students are responsible for their own accommodations and transportation.
 A limited number of spaces in museum housing may be available – please inquire.

 Scholarship information: Strawbery Banke is pleased to offer the Thomas M. Lynch Archaeology Field School Scholarship, made possible through a donation from T. M. Lynch Pellet Stove Services.
 One full and two half-tuition scholarships are available to student applicants to the field school.
 Students majoring in anthropology or archaeology-related disciplines are especially encouraged to apply.
 The department will consider both academic achievement and financial need in its deliberations.
 Applicants for the scholarship should send a current transcript to the department.
 Applicants should also submit a short 500-700 word essay explaining their desire to participate in this specific project and how the experience will contribute to the student’s current course of study and eventual career goals.
-Although registration for the field school is on a rolling basis, scholarship essays and transcripts are due by Tuesday, May 1, 2018.

 Scholarships sponsored by: